zebullax/nooblink/README.md

 ### GOT (Global Offset Table)
 There is no GOT in .O files as this is created by the linker.
 Usually the address is held in a register for efficient access.

+### Strings
+Two fundamental entities require names in an object file: sections, and symbols.
+For symbols, the symbol (SymTab, DynSym) section header point to the strings table via the link field.
+For sections, the object file directly point to the string table via the section header string index field

 ## Reference
 1. https://refspecs.linuxbase.org/elf/elf.pdf
 2. https://www.sco.com/developers/gabi/2000-07-17/contents.html